-This week’s Student of the Week is Azalea Guillory, a senior at Eunice High School.
-Her parents are Roxanne and Eric Guillory.
+This week’s Student of the Week is Xander Bakka, a sixth-grader at Central Middle School.
+His parents are Estelle and Bruce Bakka.

 If you had to live in another part of the world, where would you want to live and why?
-I would like to live in Texas because it’s where the majority of my family live.
+I would like to live in Los Angeles, because I want to meet a lot of famous youtubers that I like.

 Do you have a career wish?
-I would like to become an adoption social worker.
+I would like to become a youtuber and work for the oilfield.

 What could you eat seven days a week?
-Tacos.
+Pizza and McDonald’s.